-BAE Systems has developed Enhanced Night Vision Goggle III and the Family of Weapon Sights-Individual family of vision sights (ENVG III / FWS-I), which combine two night vision technologies, which allows the soldier to quickly detect a target without having to lift weapon at eye level
+BAE Systems has developed the Enhanced Night Vision Goggle III and the family armory Family of Weapon Sights-Individual (ENVG III / FWS-I) scopes, which combine two night vision technologies that allow the soldier to quickly locate a target without having to raise the weapon to eye level

 According to industry experts, night vision technologies, both image enhancement and thermal imaging, are ready to develop in the coming years in a number of areas, ranging from resolution to connection to a single network.
 However, this development should be balanced with obtaining the smallest weight and size and energy-consuming characteristics.

 Night vision systems are available in various forms, from glasses to weapons sights.
 However, in this area there is significant progress, as the world's leading manufacturers seek to respond to user needs.

 Christian Johnson, director of business development at Harris Corporation, paid particular attention to the growing demand for dual-eyed night vision goggles (ONV).
 “They are relatively new.
 For the last six months, the American army has put serious pressure on manufacturers to be ready to massively supply two-eyed devices, the ground forces have to move from a monocular to a binocular. ”

 Lightweight Night Vision Binocular (F5032) binoculars, released by Harris at the end of 2016, are lighter than all previous models.
 It significantly reduces eye fatigue in long-term tasks due to lenses with adjustable diopters, that is, the system can quickly adjust to the vision of its operator.